 Talk to an Experienced Truck Accident Lawyer as Soon as Possible

 Timing counts in a New York personal injury case.
-The applicable statute of limitations should not be your only concern.
-In a case involving a commercial equipment, ordinary use and maintenance can obscure or destroy evidence.
-The sooner you connect with a knowledgeable advocate, the better opportunity that attorney has to construct a strong case on your behalf.
+However, the statute of limitations is not your only concern.
+In cases involving commercial equipment, everyday use and maintenance can obscure or destroy evidence.

-You can get started right now by filling out the contact form on this page, or by calling 212-732-2929.
+But the sooner you connect with a knowledgeable New York truck accident attorney, the easier it is to build a strong case.
+You can get started right now by filling out the contact form on this page or calling (212) 732-2929.